KennethTM/macro_inv_id/README.md

 Download the file and run it to use the GUI with the default settings (model: mobilenetv2_050.onnx, device: 0, cap_width: 1920, cap_height: 1080).

 To run the program using other than default options, the executable file can be run from the command line.
-Open the command prompt, navigate to the directory with the executable file and run:
+Open a command prompt, navigate to the directory with the executable file and run:

 ```
 ./BugID.exe -device 1
 ```

-This command uses another model and camera device, see further description of options below.
+This command uses another camera device, see further description of options below.

 Due to size limitations, the executable file only contains the smallest model (mobilenetv2_050.onnx).
 However, after downloading the 'macro_inv_id' project as a '.zip' file, the executable file can be compiled with other options by changing the included model (see below) or in the 'gui.py' script.